Shippable/docs/sources/platform/workflow/resource/gitrepo.md

     * `buildOnPullRequestClose` -- (default is false) used to control whether the resource will be updated for closing a pull request webhook
     * `buildOnRelease` -- (default is false) used to control whether the resource will be updated for release webhooks
     * `buildOnTagPush` -- (default is false) used to control whether the resource will be updated for tag webhooks
+    * `buildOnComment` -- (optional).
+This is only supported for Gerrit.
+Comments on Gerrit changes that match the regular expression will update the resource.
+Comments on merged or abandoned changes will not trigger any builds.
     * `depth` -- (optional) used to set the depth at which the repo is (shallow)cloned/fetched
     * `gitConfig` -- (optional) used to set the git configs globally before the repo is cloned